-Since 2000, a number of alternatives have been considered for the replacement of the Tappan Zee Bridge and the enhancement of capacity through the Interstate 87/287 corridor.
-These alternatives included bridge and highway improvements as well as new and enhanced transit services.
-Throughout the project development, the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the New York State Department of Transportation (NYSDOT), the New York State Thruway Authority (NYSTA), and Metro North Commuter Railroad (MNR) engaged in a robust public outreach effort.
-Public involvement entailed multiple forums and formats, including one-on-one meetings and large group settings.
+Throughout project development, FHWA, FTA, NYSDOT, NYSTA, and MNR have engaged in a robust public outreach effort.
+Public involvement has taken multiple forums and formats, including one-on-one meetings and large group settings.
 Two community offices, one in Nyack and one in Tarrytown, were established to provide information to those interested in the project.
 A website and newsletters provided written updates to the interested public, and there was a robust media campaign.
 The project sponsors solicited input from stakeholders through five Stakeholders' Advisory Working Groups that met regularly to guide project development efforts, meetings with elected officials and community groups, and individual meetings as requested.
 Large public forums such as meetings and workshops were held a number of times at various locations to continue to inform the public.
-In total, there were hundreds of public and stakeholder meetings.
-The project sponsors compiled a mailing list of more than 5,000 interested individuals and organizations.
+In total, there have been hundreds of public and stakeholder meetings.
+The project sponsors have compiled a mailing list of more than 5,000 interested individuals and organizations.